collective/zpretty/README.md

       -x, --xml            Threat the input file(s) as XML -z, --zcml           Threat the input file(s) as XML.
 Follow the ZCML styleguide
+      --check              Return code 0 if nothing would be changed, 1 if some files would be reformatted

 Without parameters constraining the file type (e.g. [-x]{.title-ref}, [-z]{.title-ref}, \...) `zpretty` will try to guess the right options